-Pajak allegedly confirmed his Mafia connections and was recorded saying that he moved money for the mob through real estate.
+It’s not clear how Pajak knew DeGroot.
+Pajak allegedly has Mafia connections and was recorded saying that he moved money for the mob through real estate.
 In the recording below from the the Fifth Estate, he says: “I arranged to take care of a lot of the mob’s money … I don’t play fucking games.”
 And according to this report, Pajak had deeper connections – he is alleged to be a “mob associate in the 1st degree.”

-According to Pajak, he and the Carbone brothers were good friends for over 20 years, and before Dream Casino, he submitted sworn evidence before an Ontario Court Judge that the brothers worked for him in a gaming equipment related business, also in the Dominican Republic.
-In support of a light sentence for the gun possession charges against the Carbones, Pajak testified in Court that the Carbones were: “honest and hardworking”, and so integral to his businesses that his [previous] business could not have grown to the extent it had, without the work of the Carbone brothers.
+Pajak was friends with the Carbone brothers at that time.
+He submitted evidence before an Ontario Court Judge that the brothers worked for him in a gaming equipment related business, also in the Dominican Republic.
+In support of a light sentence for the gun possession charges against the Carbones, Pajak testified in Court that the Carbones were “honest and hardworking”, and so integral to his businesses that his [previous] business could not have grown to the extent it had, without the work of the Carbone brothers.

-According to Court filings, they brought a fourth person in early, Edward Kremblewski from the Vaughn area.
-Allegedly, Pajak and Kremblewski knew each other for quite some time through the Polish community.
-Kremblewski was a member of the St. Casimir’s Church in Toronto and they both belong to the same club.
+According to Court filings, Pajak brought in a fourth person named Edward Kremblewski to be the CFO of the gambling businesses.
+Allegedly, Pajak and Kremblewski knew each other through the Polish community and since high school.
+Open source material indicates that Kremblewski was a member of the St. Casimir’s Church in Toronto and they both belong to the same golf club.

 $111 million unpaid & red flags of organized crime